top of page

 There are many techniques that involve planetary rulers.
 For example, if the ruler of the ascendant is Mars, we can examine a person’s path or physical well-being (1st house indications) based on the condition of Mars in their chart.

 Aspects are used to identify planetary interactions and how their energies influence our personalities and life events.
 Planets can be aspected by a conjunction, trine, opposition, square, sextile, and so on.
-This is indicated by how many degrees apart the planets are from each other.
-The results of aspecting planets are often based on if a planet is benefic or malefic and the type of aspect.
+This is indicated by how many degrees apart they are from each other.

 Oftentimes, even in a planet is in a different sign, they can be considered conjunct if they’re within a certain amount of degrees from one another.

-Aspects in Vedic astrology are more complex.
-While Vedic astrology also uses trines, oppositions, conjunctions and angles, each planet has a certain strength in which it influences another planet based on an aspect using mathematical calculations known as Virupa.
+The aspect system that's widely used in modern Western Astrology is based on an accurate ancient Persian Astrology techinique called Tajika.
+Vedic astrology has preserved this ancient technique.
+While Vedic astrology also uses trines, oppositions, conjunctions, sextiles, and angles, there's another technique where each planet has a certain strength in which it influences another planet based on an aspect using mathematical calculations known as Virupa.
 The highest Virupa is 60 points and the lowest is 0 points.
 Two or more planets in the same sign have the highest strength at 60 points, even if they’re 29 degrees apart.
 In Vedic astrology, a conjunction is when two or more planets are in the same sign.
 It doesn’t matter how close they are in degrees.

 Further, lajjitaadi avasthas, which is from Brihat Parashara Hora Shastra, is an intricate way of interpreting the fulfillment strength of planetary interactions which can result in a planet being delighted, proud, agitated, ashamed, thirsty or starved.
 Based on these possible conditions of a planet, which can be a combination of these conditions at times, can inform us of how a planet is fulfilling his natural goals.
 The lajjitaadi avasthas show an individual’s habits, behavior, success and failures, psychological complexes and more.